dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

     - `"0-n"`: The value may be omitted, but may also occur multiple times.
 - [`gui_order`](./json-project/ontologies.md#cardinalities)
   (optional): By default, DSP-APP displays the properties in the order how they are listed in the Excel sheet.
-  If you prefer another order, you can provide a positive integer here.
+  If you prefer another order, you can make a numbering in this column.
   Example: You order the propnames alphabetically in the Excel, but they should be displayed in another order in DSP-APP.